ST Edge AI Core - Command-line Interface

 Indicates the expected custom output values.
 If the data are

-already provided in a simple file ('*.npz'
+already provided in a simple file ('*.npz') through the

-option this argument is skipped -
+'-vi' option this argument is skipped -

 Optional